Drug information

 Pneumovax 23 is given by a health care provider as an injection into the muscle or under the skin.

-Adults with HIV who have never received a pneumococcal vaccine usually need one dose of Pneumovax 23 given at least 8 weeks after receiving pneumococcal conjugate vaccine (15-valent).
+Adults with HIV who have never received a pneumococcal vaccine may need one dose of Pneumovax 23, depending on which pneumococcal conjugate vaccine they initially received.

 In adults with HIV who have previously started or completed a pneumococcal vaccination series, your health care provider will determine what additional vaccine doses may be needed.